RajDandhare/xCat_script-Nagios/README.md

     Sockets - 2 (you can use one socket too)
     Core - 1 (if you use one socket you might need tow cores)

+First you need to create a folder name ios_files and copy the CentOS7 ios file in there. link or CentOS7 ios file : https://mirrors.nxtgen.com/centos-mirror/7.9.2009/isos/x86_64/CentOS-7-x86_64-DVD-2207-02.iso

 Steps:
 1.  run frontend.py file "python3 frontend.py".
 2.  it will you to enter the ens port (only work on ens ports currently).